Lucas Faydherbe: Architecture

 Lucas Faydherbe began working as an architect late in his career and without formal training.
 He had by then gained practical experience on various construction sites where he had worked as a sculptor.
 This was the case in the Church of the Beguinage in Mechelen, for which he is often erroneously attributed the role of architect.
 He did continue the work on the interior of that church after architect Jacob Franquart had to abandon the project for health reasons in 1645.
-The relief of God the Father (1646-1647) on the pediment is attributed to him.
-Other projects in which he gained important experience as an architect are the design of the St. Ursula Chapel in the Our Blessed Lady of Zavel Church in Brussels, the mausoleum of the Thurn und Taxis family in the same church and as a consultant on structural problems in the crossing of St. Michael's Church in Leuven.
+The relief of God the Father (1646–1647) on the pediment is attributed to him.
+Other projects in which he gained important experience as an architect are the design of the St. Ursula Chapel in the Church of Our Lady of Victories at the Sablon in Brussels, the mausoleum of the Thurn und Taxis family in the same church and as a consultant on structural problems in the crossing of St. Michael's Church in Leuven.

 Faydherbe remained in his architectural design, as in his sculpture, faithful to the prevailing Baroque rather than follow the trend towards classicism that arose later in the century.